HuachenZH/JS_learning/Class/readme.md

-this is the Class object of ServiceNow, but not classes for javascript
+This is the Class object of ServiceNow, but not classes for JavaScript.
+Run the code on the ServiceNow platform, not in node.js.